At the age of 8, I had to make a choice – ballet or horse-riding. I chose

 How can I Help You?

-Mindfulness – just be with your horse (no doing), slow down, find peace and clarity of mind, calm focus, and learn to observe behaviour and work at the horse’s pace to develop a listening state and mutual understanding.
+Mindfulness – just be with your horse, slow down, find peace and clarity of mind, calm focus, and learn to observe behaviour and work at the horse’s pace to develop a listening state and mutual understanding.

 Groundwork – from haltering to classical work in hand – take the lessons from the mindfulness practice into action, developing a calm communication that can be transferred into ridden work if you choose.